mdeous/msfmulti/README.md

 * requests

-## Scripts
+## Usage

-All the scripts rely on Metasploit's RPC interface, before using any script make sure you have loaded the `msgrpc` module from the console with the `load msgrpc` command.
+The script relies on Metasploit's RPC interface, before using it make sure you have loaded the `msgrpc` module from the console with the `load msgrpc` command.

-### multisploit.py

-Run a given exploit against multiple targets.

-Before running this script, you must have started the payload handler as a job from the console, with the `ExitOnSession` option set to `false`.
+Before running this script, you must also have started the payload handler as a job from the console (with `ExitOnSession` set to `false`).

 Example: